achlin9/achlin9.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # ABOUT ME
 I am a senior undergraduate student at the University of Electronic Science and Technology of China pursuing my B.E degree in Artificial Intelligence.
 I have a solid foundation in machine learning, deep learning, reinforcement learning, etc. I have studied the application of reinforcement learning in the field of quantification under the guidance of Prof. Wen Li and Mentor Xiangyu Sun.
 This year, I also cooperated with the most famous medical research center in China, West China Hospital of Sichuan University, to explore machine learning research in healthcare.
-I'm a proficient programmer (have completed a project of more than 10,000 lines independently).
+I'm a proficient programmer  (independently completed a project of more than 10,000 lines)
  <!-- <a href='https://scholar.google.com/citations?user=WMkMTb4AAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=引用"></a>。 -->

 My research interest includes：